mlotstein/15-days-of-learning-sql/README.md

   ON
   date

-The most interesting part of the query is the first sub-query, where I use a non-equijoin.
+The most interesting part of the query is the first sub-query, where I use a non-equijoin and a clever HAVING clause, to filter only hackers who have made submissions every day of the hackathon until that point in time.